We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 Where It’s Made: All-Clad cookware is made in America, specifically Canonsburg, PA.
 Two Viking collections (Professional 5-Ply and 3-Ply) are made in America while the other two (3-Ply Contemporary and Hard Stainless) are made in China.

 Oven-Safe Temperatures: All-Clad cookware is oven and broiler-safe up to 600 degrees Fahrenheit, but the lids are not.
 Viking cookware, including the steel lids, are oven and broiler-safe up to 600, but their tempered glass lids are safe up to 400.

-Cooktop Compatibility: Both brands are compatible with all cooktops, with a few exceptions.
-The Viking 3-Ply Hammered Copper, All-Clad C4 Copper, and All-Clad Master Chef are NOT compatible with induction cooktops.
+Cooktop Compatibility: Both brands are compatible with all cooktops, with a one exception.
+The Viking 3-Ply Hammered Copper collection is NOT compatible with induction cooktops.

 Price: Both brands are expensive, but All-Clad tends to cost more, especially their top-of-the-line collections (Copper Core and D5).
 Jump ahead to the price comparison chart to see the current cost of each collection on Amazon.